Is Temu’s $1,000 Reward Claimed Screen Legit? What You Get

-It’s a real promotion from Temu, but the $1,000 is NOT cash.
+Are Temu rewards real?
+Yes, the rewards exist, but the $1,000 is NOT cash.
 It’s a bundle of coupons / store credit / “free gift” promos packaged as “$1,000 value.”

 I’ll say it plainly: this is designed to mislead people.
-If you Temu has to use giant numbers up top and bury the reality in faint gray text at the bottom, they already know what they are doing. 😥
+If Temu has to use giant numbers up top and bury the reality in faint gray text at the bottom, they already know what they are doing.

 The catch is literally in the screenshot